cseanburns/personal_knowledge_mgmt/src/4c-evaluating-information-sources.md

 are questions that place the content in broader context and that fit it within an overall story that's taking place.
 For example, where does some content that we're evaluating fit within a story someone or some group is trying to tell?
 How does one group's (or author's, or publisher's, etc) story conflict with another group's (etc.)?
-Alternatively, what is the consensus among different stories that group's tell about a thing?
+Alternatively, what is the consensus among different stories that groups tell about a thing?
 How do these stories compete for public acceptance?

 When we try to identify the story, then new questions and frameworks open up to us.